 “It was obvious early on that it was better to be outside,” explained Bob Bear, Synapse’s Chief Operations Officer (COO).
 “We wanted to create as many outside spaces and outside classes as possible.”

-In addition to offering better airflow, which decreases the chance of COVID-19 transmission, outdoor classrooms could be spaced out in the surrounding parking lots and outdoor spaces to help keep groups apart.
-Staff and students were separated into different cohorts that don’t mix to reduce the number of individuals people come into contact with.
+In addition, better airflow decreases the chance of COVID-19 transmission.
+Outdoor classrooms could be spaced out in the surrounding parking lots and outdoor spaces to help keep groups apart.
+Staff and students were separated to reduce the number of individuals people come into contact with.

 Synapse is also allowing families to choose between distance and in-person learning.
 Those who choose to attend class in person are split into two blocks, with one block attending school in the morning and the other in the afternoon.
 Everything is thoroughly cleaned after each block leaves for the day, and groups don’t share supplies.